-So Tammy was really good at what she does and I should be thankful it was only going to take five minutes, is the vibe I was getting from PC.
+So Tammy is really good at what she does and I should be thankful it’s only going to take five minutes, is the vibe I was getting from PC.

 PC spoke again, “The others have already finished hacking into their safe station’s archival database, so we know for sure that if there is an antivirus, it will be here.”

 It was going to appear here, I knew it.
 There had to be an antivirus somewhere on this planet.
 Why would they create such a dangerous virus without any sort of control over it?

 “Hey kid, hurry it up!
 We’re about to be overrun and I’m down to two weapons!”
 Balt yelled across the room.

 I took out my shredder and threw it to him.

 He squeezed the shredder’s handle in his hand and it lit up.
 His face gleamed with joy as he admired the new weapon in his hand.

 The invaders breached the emerald doors and began swarming inside.
 Balt and Malachy fended them off as best they could, and they were doing a pretty good job working together.